PrefectHQ/prefect-recipes/monitoring/README.md

 <aside>
 💡 The registry should be replaced with your in-house / organizational container registry.
 It is possible that this image will be officially published on the PrefectHQ Docker Hub, but is not at this time.
-Items that are expected to be customized will be **underlined and bold.**
+Items that are expected to be customized will be marked **bold**

 </aside>